Top 10 Photography Tips (Helping You Take Amazing Pictures Today!)

 - Plan your Photographs – Spend time on Google street view getting to know the area.

-- Take your time – Walk around the subject and try from different angles.
+- Take your time – For less time editing – Walk around the subject and try from different angles.

 Top 10 Photography Tips – Explained

-There are rules for composition, where things are, in a photo.
-The most widely known rule is the rule of thirds.
-Most cameras and phones have a grid in the viewfinder/screen.
-Click for more on Composition and the rule of thirds, as well as several other composition techniques like using pathways.
+Certainly, there are rules for composition.
+In brief, the composition is where things go in a photo.
+The most widely known rule, of course, is the rule of thirds.
+Most cameras and not to mention phones have a grid in the viewfinder/screen.
+Click for more details on Composition, including the rule of thirds, as well as several other composition techniques like using pathways.
+Learn the photographic technique of composition, then you can break it!

 2. Shutter Speed